Primary school

 Enrollment process

-Main enrollment process for primary schools for next school year begins in March every year (although it is possible to enroll into school at any moment during year, but in that case it is only based on school vacancies).
+The main enrollment process for primary schools for the next school year begins in March every year.
+However, it is possible to enroll in school at any moment during the year, but in that case, it is only based on available spaces.

 Graduation

-The exam covers the knowledge and skills specified in the examination requirements for three examination subjects: Polish language, mathematics and a foreign modern language (English, French, Spanish, German, Russian or Italian).
+The eighth-grade examination, also known as “egzamin ósmoklasisty”, is a three-part written test conducted in the final year of schooling.
+This exam assesses the knowledge and skills outlined in the examination requirements for three subjects: Polish language, mathematics, and a modern foreign language (which could be English, French, Spanish, German, Russian, or Italian).